Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 </ul>
 ```

-For this to work we need to import `bindonce` into our app (and load the library after angular):
+For this to work we need to import `bindonce` into our app (and load the library after Angular):

 ```javascript app.js
 app = angular.module('app', ['pasvaz.bindonce']);
 ```

 We changed our interpolations (`{{ ... }}`) to `bo-text`.
 This directive binds our model and waits until the DOM is updated to unbind the `$watch`.
-This way, the data will be on screen but without any `$watch`.
+This way, the data will be on screen but without any `$watch`s.

 To make this happen, we need to set the `bindonce` directive in the parent, so it will know when the data is ready (in this case, the session) so the children directives like `bo-text` will know when they can actually unbind the `$watch`.

-The result of this is 1 `$watch` per session instead of 5.
+The result of this is one `$watch` per session instead of five.
 That makes 31 `$watch` instead of 151.
 That means that with a proper use of `bindonce` we can potentially reduce the number of watches in our application.

 ## Conclusion

-We shouldn't worry about the performance of our applications, rare are the cases where our application starts to lag, but if you run into one of those cases or you simply want to remove unneeded watches, this library is for you.
+While premature optimization should be avoided, this library could help an application that is suffering from a performance bottleneck.

 There are a lot more directives in `bindonce`, so I encourage you to check them out!
 [List of directives](https://github.com/Pasvaz/bindonce#attribute-usage)